The Karate Kid Part III: Production

 Robert Mark Kamen had originally wanted The Karate Kid Part III to be a prequel with the two main leads still involved.
-The original plot would have involved Daniel and Mr. Miyagi traveling to 16th century China in a dream and meeting Miyagi's ancestors.
-Kamen envisioned the sequel to resemble a Hong Kong-style Wuxia film, and would also have a female protagonist.
+The original plot would have involved Daniel LaRusso and Mr. Miyagi traveling to 16th century China in a dream and meeting Miyagi's ancestors.
+Kamen envisioned the sequel to resemble a Hong Kong-style Wuxia film and would also have a female protagonist.
 However, the producers balked at the idea and Kamen was reluctant on rehashing "the same story all over again"; he only returned after the studio agreed to pay him substantially more.

 After Robyn Lively was cast as Jessica Andrews in The Karate Kid Part III in 1988, producers were forced to modify her role of protagonist Daniel LaRusso's new love interest because Lively was only 16 at the time of filming and still a minor, while Ralph Macchio was 27 (although his character Daniel is 17).
 This situation caused romantic scenes between Jessica and Daniel to be rewritten so that the pair only developed a close friendship.
-Although he plays a Vietnam veteran who is roughly 20 years older than Daniel, Griffith is actually a few months younger than Macchio.
+Although he plays a Vietnam veteran who is roughly 20 years older than Daniel, Thomas Ian Griffith is actually a few months younger than Macchio.

 John Kreese was initially intended to have a larger role in the film, but due to Martin Kove's filming schedule conflicts with Hard Time on Planet Earth, the character of Terry Silver was written into the script.

 The film featured the same crew from the first two films, except for two key people: executive producer R.J.
-Louis, who was replaced by Sheldon Schrager, and cinematographer James Crabe, who was forced to pull out due to the AIDS virus making him severely ill at the time, was replaced by Steve Yaconelli.
+Louis, who was replaced by Sheldon Schrager, and cinematographer James Crabe, who was forced to pull out due to the AIDS virus making him severely ill at the time, and was replaced by Steve Yaconelli.
 On May 2, 1989, Crabe died from AIDS at the age of 57; the film was dedicated to his memory.